idelfrides/Serial-comunication-Python-Arduino/README.md

 }

 The main functions are located in file app_proncipal.py:
-- It start de application
+- It start the application
 - It call many methods belong to others classes and controll application runtime.

 Author: IDELFRIDES JORGE  |

 Mail me by idelfridesjorge@alu.ufc.br